As the adage goes, “Those who cannot remember the past are condemned to repeat it.”

 Allison (Emmy Raver-Lampman) leads local Civil Rights protests with her new husband, Raymond Chestnut (Yusuf Gatewood), contrasting with Luther (Tom Hopper) now employed as bodyguard and underground ring-fighter for infamous nightclub owner Jack Ruby.

-Last but not least, Vanya (Ellen Page) and Diego (David Casteñeda) are both stranded, with Vanya having lost her memory after being hit by a car upon her appearance in 1963 and Diego being locked up in a mental ward after trying to enact various plans to stop the assassination of John F. Kennedy.
+Last but not least, Vanya (Elliot Page) and Diego (David Casteñeda) are both stranded, with Vanya having lost her memory after being hit by a car upon her appearance in 1963 and Diego being locked up in a mental ward after trying to enact various plans to stop the assassination of John F. Kennedy.

 While the first few episodes take a bit to actually reunite the Hargreeves siblings, they don’t drag on like each episode seemed to during the first season.
 Episodes are paced a lot faster, not lingering so long on scenes that could have potentially been much shorter.